Raphire/Win11Debloat/README.md

 - Disable the widget service & hide the widget (news and interests) icon on the taskbar.
 - Hide the Chat (meet now) icon from the taskbar.
 - Hide the 3D objects folder under 'This pc' in windows explorer.
-- Disable the 'Include in library' from context menu.
-- Disable the 'Give access to' from context menu.
+- Hide the 'Include in library', 'Give access to' and 'Share' options in the context menu.
-- Disable the 'Share' from context menu.
-(Does not remove the onedrive share option)

 ## The windows 11 default settings will

-- Remove all bloatware apps from [this list](#these-apps-will-be-deleted-by-default).
+- Remove all bloatware apps from [this list](#click-here-to-see-what-microsoft-apps-will-be-removed).
 - Disable telemetry, diagnostic data & targeted ads.
 - Disable bing search, bing AI & cortana in windows search.
 - Disable tips & tricks on the lockscreen.
 (This may change your lockscreen wallpaper to the windows default)